Find Shows Similar To Lip Sync Battle, Top Picks For Fans

 Shows Like Lip Sync Battle

-If you enjoyed watching Lip Sync Battle, you will also love watching those shows!
+If you liked Lip Sync Battle, you will also enjoy watching the following series!

 Hosted by the highly popular stand-up comedian, actor, author and Emmy(R) Award winner Steve Harvey, “Celebrity Family Feud” has celebrities along with their families go head-to-head in a contest to name the most popular responses to survey-type questions posed to 100 people for a chance to win money for a charity of their choice.